-- IV.
-In connection with the amendment of DR 1-105, the following comments to ABA Model Rule 8.5, should be added to the New York Code of Professional Responsibility as new ECs 1-19 through EC 1-22: (The ABA's first comment contains a sentence to the effect that a lawyer subject to the disciplinary authority of this state appoints an official to receive service of process.
-That sentence has been omitted from EC 1-19 as ineffective for a New York EC.
-If deemed appropriate, it would need to be added to DR 1-105.) - EC 1-19 It is longstanding law that the conduct of a lawyer admitted to practice in this state is subject to the disciplinary authority of this state.
+IV.
+Amend the New York Code of Professional Responsibility to add the following Ethical Considerations as EC 1-19 through EC 1-22:

+- EC 1-19 It is longstanding law that the conduct of a lawyer admitted to practice in this state is subject to the disciplinary authority of this state.
 Extension of the disciplinary authority of this state to other lawyers who provide or offer to provide legal services in this state is for the protection of the citizens of this jurisdiction.
 Reciprocal enforcement of a jurisdiction's disciplinary findings and sanctions will further advance the purposes of DR 1-105.
 The fact that the lawyer is subject to the disciplinary authority of this state may be a factor in determining whether personal jurisdiction may be asserted over the lawyer for civil matters. - EC 1-20 A lawyer may be potentially subject to more than one set of rules of professional conduct which impose different obligations.
 The lawyer may be licensed to practice in more than one jurisdiction with differing rules, or may be admitted to practice before a particular court with rules that differ from those of the jurisdiction or jurisdictions in which the lawyer is licensed to practice.
 Additionally, the lawyer's conduct may involve significant contacts with more than one jurisdiction.
 DR 1-105(B) seeks to resolve such potential conflicts.
 Its premise is that minimizing conflicts between rules, as well as uncertainty about which rules are applicable, is in the best interest of both clients and the profession (as well as the bodies having authority to regulate the profession).
-Accordingly, it takes the approach of (i) providing that any particular conduct of a lawyer shall be subject to only one set of rules of professional conduct, (ii) making the determination of which set of rules applies to particular conduct as straightforward as possible, consistent with recognition of appropriate regulatory interests of relevant jurisdictions, and (iii) providing protection from discipline for lawyers who act reasonably in the face of uncertainty. - EC 1-21 DR 1-105(B)(1) provides that as to a lawyer's conduct relating to a proceeding pending before a tribunal, the lawyer shall be subject only to the rules of professional conduct of that tribunal.
+Accordingly, it takes the approach of (i) providing that any particular conduct of a lawyer shall be subject to only one set of rules of professional conduct, (ii) making the determination of which set of rules applies to particular conduct as straightforward as possible, consistent with recognition of appropriate regulatory interests of relevant jurisdictions, and (iii) providing protection from discipline for lawyers who act reasonably in the face of uncertainty.

+DR 1-105(B)(1) provides that as to a lawyer's conduct relating to a proceeding pending before a tribunal, the lawyer shall be subject only to the rules of professional conduct of that tribunal.
 As to all other conduct, including conduct in anticipation of a proceeding not yet pending before a tribunal, DR 1-105(B)(2) provides that a lawyer shall be subject to the rules of the jurisdiction in which the lawyer's conduct occurred, or, if the predominant effect of the conduct is in another jurisdiction, the rules of that jurisdiction shall be applied to the conduct.
 In the case of conduct in anticipation of a proceeding that is likely to be before a tribunal, the predominant effect of such conduct could be where the conduct occurred, where the tribunal sits or in another jurisdiction.
 When a lawyer's conduct involves significant contacts with more than one jurisdiction, it may not be clear whether the predominant effect of the lawyer's conduct will occur in a jurisdiction other than the one in which the conduct occurred.
 So long as the lawyer's conduct conforms to the rules of a jurisdiction in which the lawyer reasonably believes the predominant effect will occur, the lawyer shall not be subject to discipline under DR 1-105.